- Faith and Worship

 Catholic Diocese of Little Rock

-The following homily was preached at St. John Catholic Center and the Cathedral of St. Andrew, both in Little Rock, on Wednesday, March 5, 2014.
+Bishop Anthony B. Taylor preached the following homily at St. John Catholic Center and the Cathedral of St. Andrew, both in Little Rock, on Wednesday, Feb.
+18, 2015.